 The All Purpose Flour that we use in baking, is a product of milled soft & hard wheat flours.
 So basically the flour that we use comes from wheat.

 WHAT FLOUR DO WE USE IN BAKING – WHEAT FLOUR

 Wheat is the main grain, which is milled to obtain different types of flour for baking purpose.
 It is the most important ingredient in baking.
 It is the only grain that contains enough gluten forming proteins to provide the structure essential to baked goods.

-The main characteristic of wheat flour depends on the type of wheat it is milled from.
-There are hard and soft wheat types,
+The main characteristic of a flour depends on the type of wheat it is milled from and the milling process it self.
+More on how milling affects the final flour later in the post There are hard and soft wheat types.

 TYPES OF WHEAT

 - Hard wheat has more protein content, high in gluten content and contributes to strong flours.
 Primarily good for baking breads with yeast.

 - Soft Wheats have fairly low protein content, resulting in less gluten and gives weak flours.
 These kind of flours are for cakes, cookies, pastries

 Before going in to the kinds of wheat flour, a small run through the wheat kernel composition because this determine the kind of flour.